Details About ASVAB Army Test

-The battery consists of multiple aptitude tests that help evaluate the eligibility to military enlisting, and in classifying selected candidates into appropriate job roles within the forces.
-As US Army (like all its counterparts) has its own minimum ASVAB score and line score criteria for enlisting and classifying, it is essential that candidates understand the target scores and prepare well for the army test ASVAB.
+The ASVAB consists of multiple aptitude tests that help in evaluating the eligibility of the candidates to join the armed forces and it is also used to classify selected candidates into appropriate job roles within the forces.
+As the U.S Army (like all its counterparts) has its own minimum ASVAB score and line score criteria for enlistment and classification, it is essential that candidates understand the importance of target scores and proper preparation.

-For more information on army test ASVAB, refer to:
+For more information on this test, you can refer to:

 The ASVAB Army Test - Content, Duration, and the Scores

-In all wings of the armed forces, including the US Army, the AFQT scores or the combined scores of only four of the ASVAB subtests are used to determine the eligibility to enlisting; while the score of the entire ASVAB battery is used for classifying candidates into suitable job roles.
+The various services of the US Army makes use of the AFQT score.
+This is a combined scores of only four of the ASVAB subtests and it is used to determine the eligibility for enlistment.
+The score of the entire ASVAB battery is used for classifying candidates into suitable job roles.
 The AFQT score is achieved by combining the scores of:

 - Arithmetic Reasoning (AR)

 It should also be noted that relative ASVAB and AFQT scores or the Standard Scores are used by the armed forces for enlistment and classification of candidates into the various services.The Standard Scores are computed by standardizing the individual scores against that of a representative youth sample using the available national norms (http://official-asvab.com/norming_rec.htm).

 As there are different criteria or minimum ASVAB score requirements